 Using the character matrix that was developed in Mesquite, a new BayesTraitsV4 compatible character matrix was created using Visual Studio Code.
 To run the Pagel tests, two variations were performed.
-One variation was running the Omnibus test, Contingent Changes tests, and Temporal Order tests using the Baysesian consensus tree and the BayesTraits compatible character matrix.
-For all of the tests mentioned below, they were performed using a Maximum Likelihood framework and chi-squared values were computed for the test by taking log likelihood difference, which resulted in obtaining p-values from the VassarStats website [7].
-The omnibus test was conducted by running the dependent test in BayesTraits and then the independent test, while setting no constraints.
-These tests were executed with the no constraints for the Omnibus test and setting constraints for Contingent Changes and Temporal Order tests.
+One variation was running the Omnibus test, Contingent Changes tests, and Temporal Order tests using the Bayesian consensus tree and the BayesTraits compatible character matrix.
+For all the tests mentioned below, they were performed using a Maximum Likelihood framework and chi-squared values were computed for the test by taking log likelihood difference, which resulted in obtaining p-values from the Vassar Stats website [6].
+The omnibus test was conducted by running the dependent test in BayesTraits and then the independent test.
+These tests were executed with no constraints for the Omnibus test and setting constraints for Contingent Changes and Temporal Order tests.
 To understand the 8 rates of the dependent model and the constraints set, a graphic of the model can be seen in figure 4.
 The number of gall chambers was associated with the variable X (state 0 = single, state 1 = multiple) and the variable Y was associated with the location of the gall (state 0 = vegetative, state 1 = reproductive).
 Looking at the 8-rate model in figure 4, for contingent changes the constraints set were q12=q34 & q21=q43, as well as q13=q24 & q31=q24.
 The first constraint will test if change in the state of gall location is dependent on number of galls and the second constraint will test if change in the number of galls is dependent on the state of gall location.
-For the temporal order tests, the constraints set were q12=q13 and q42=q43 [7].
-The first constraint tests that the multiple gall chambers were gained before location of the gall and the second constraint tests that multiple gall chambers were lost before the location of the gall [6].
+For the temporal order tests, the constraints set were q12=q13 and q42=q43 [5].
+The first constraint tests that the multiple gall chambers were gained before location of the gall and the second constraint tests that multiple gall chambers were lost before the location of the gall [5].
 This process is repeated for the second variation which will use all resulting trees from the highest likelihood run of the MCMC walk.
-The only difference is that for this variation the output of each test was logged to an output ‘.txt’ file and then inputted into a Google Sheet where the average log likelihood of all trees, and minimum and maximum log likelihood over all trees is calculated.
+The only difference is that for this variation each test was logged to an output ‘.txt’ file and then inputted into a Google Sheet where the average log likelihood of all trees, and minimum and maximum log likelihood over all trees is calculated.

 Results